njoyard/realease/README.md

 version in `package.json` exists.
 If not, it creates it, pointing to the latest commit on master.

+> **Note:** calling `realease tag` this way requires that your CI uses a deploy
+> key that is able to push to the repository.
+If that's not the case, you can
+> use the GitHub API instead.
+> * Create an API token with `repo` access
+> * Store that token in an environment variable in your CI project settings
+> * Call `realease tag --api $APITOKENVARIABLE` instead

 ## Making a release

 Run `realease major|minor|patch` from your project repository.
 Click on the